Plantation Papers : New Brunswick : 1786 - 1855.

 There is no complete finding aid to this collection.

-A Microfilm Shelf List, which provides a list of the volumes and dates that were microfilmed on each reel, is available in print with the Loyalist Collection Finding Aids and online, see Electronic Finding Aid section.
+A Microfilm Shelf List, which provides a list of the volumes and dates that were microfilmed on each reel, is available in print and as a PDF.

 A typed item level description, including names, subjects and dates, for each manuscript from Volume 6446/2 to Volume 6461/404 is available in print and is shelved with the Loyalist Collection Finding Aids.